abinit/abinit/doc/tutorial/gwr_intro.md

 These matrices are stored in memory for the entire duration of the calculation.
 The $\bg, \bg'$ components are distributed inside the `g` level of [[gwr_np_kgts]].
-Only the $\kk$-points in the IBZ are stored in memory and distributed inside the $\kk$-level as the code can use symmetries to reconstruct the Green's function in the full on-the-fly.
+Only the $\kk$-points in the IBZ are stored in memory and distributed inside the $\kk$-level as the code can use symmetries to reconstruct the Green's function in the full BZ on-the-fly.
 Finally, the $\tau$ points are distributed inside the `t` level and collinear spins are distributed inside the `s` level.

 !!! important